By

 The performance comparison between Google Meet and Zoom heavily relies on network conditions.
 Google Meet and Zoom both have built-in features to optimize performance even under less-than-ideal internet connections.
 Google Meet simplifies video quality when bandwidth is low to ensure that meetings can continue without significant interruptions.
 Zoom, meanwhile, offers a more robust set of adjustments, including the ability to lower resolution, limit frame rate, and even adjust audio quality to conserve bandwidth.

-Google Meet Free and Paid Plans
+Google Meet and Zoom's Free and Paid Plans

 Features Available at Different Tiers